 Hash Tags: #whomademyclothes, #buylesschoosewell, #fairfashion, #30wears, #fashionrev, #imadeyourclothes, #lovedclotheslast, #circularfashion, #saynotosingleuse, #fashiontakesaction.

-Make no mistake, there is an absolutely life-threthening problem… and fashion is a major contributor to it.
+Make no mistake, there is an absolutely life-threatening problem… and fashion is a major contributor to it.
 However, people are noticing the solemn mood and willing to start the change.
 We don’t need 1000 people doing sustainability perfectly.
 We need everyone doing sustainability ok.
-Join us in the change to look after our planet and contribute to a more stable, more fair society by making the choice to fill your wardrobe with ethical clothing.
+Join us in the change to look after our planet and contribute to a more stable, more fair society by choosing to fill your wardrobe with ethical clothing.